sevmorris/macback-m1/README.md

 <details>
   <summary>backup</summary>

-Backup dotfiles and ~/Library/Preferences, (not including files listed in `.excludes-file.txt`) to Dropbox.
+Backs up dotfiles and ~/Library/Preferences, (not including files listed in `.excludes-file.txt`) to Dropbox.

   </details>